 Information about some of my public outreach work can be found here.

 In 2011 I was elected a Fellow of the Royal Society of Edinburgh, in recognition of my contributions to research, teaching and the public understanding of science.
+In January 2015 I was awarded an MBE for services to public engagement in science in the Queen's New Year Honours list.

 My main research interests are in gravitational wave astrophysics and cosmology.
 I am a member of the LIGO Scientific Collaboration: an international group of more than 800 scientists leading the efforts to detect the so-called 'ripples in spacetime' that were predicted by Einstein to be produced by some of the most violent events in the Universe, such as exploding stars, colliding black holes and even the Big Bang itself, but have not (yet) been detected directly.